 - Continue to manage the Tualatin Library in a manner that creates an inclusive community center where learning, discovery, and interaction flourishes, expresses a welcoming civic identity, and embraces Tualatin's values and future.
-Ensure that library utilization mirrors the community demographics. - Support an affordable, livable, and family-oriented community by maintaining the diversity and quantity of programming for the whole community and high circulation of the collection of books, music, and movies, with 85% or more of the collection checking out during the year.
+Ensure that library utilization mirrors the community demographics. - Support an affordable, livable, and family-oriented community by maintaining the diversity and quantity of programming for the whole community and - For your line or your property of the property